dzklip/RubberDucky/README.md

 Let us assume we start with a bunch of Servers that are all in an initial state and considered "replicated" or "synchronized" by the Customer.

-As soon as Rubber Ducky delivers one Request to one Server we are committed: that is the Request that must be processed next by each and every Server.
+As soon as Rubber Ducky delivers the first Request to the first Server we are committed: that is the Request that must be processed first by each and every Server.
 However the first Server is free to process a second Request before any other Server has processed the first Request.
 We only guarantee eventual Replication.

 ### Invariant:
 * If Server S processes Request N after Request M, then every Server that has processed Request M may only process Request N next.

 We see that there must be an implicit or explicit ordered list of Requests which have been processed by any Server.
 We choose to make an explicit list which we call the Ledger.
 We can see that if two or more Servers have each processed all the listed Requests then it does not matter which of them processes the next Request.
 However multiple Requests may be waiting to be processed and it is not acceptable for each of two or more Servers to process different Requests next.
 We Choose to append to the Ledger an ordered list of not-yet-processed Requests.
-We see that if two different Servers each received a different Request and appended it to the Ledger, then the ordered list of not-yet-processed Requests could be different.
-Therefore We Choose to require that only one Server shall append Requests to the Ledger.
+We see that if two different Nodes each received a different Request and appended it to the Ledger, then the ordered list of not-yet-processed Requests could be different.
+Therefore We Choose to require that only one Node shall append Requests to the Ledger.

 We Choose to designate a "Distinguished Leader" which is the first to receive any Client Request, and which appends that Request to the Ledger.
-The Distinguished Leader is then responsible for propagating changes to the Ledger to other Servers.
-If any other Server receives a Request, it must refer that Request to the Distinguished Leader.
+The Distinguished Leader is then responsible for propagating changes to the Ledger to other Nodes.
+If any other Node receives a Request, it must refer that Request to the Distinguished Leader.

-We can see that the Distinguished Leader is not yet free to process the new Request, because if the Distinguished Leader becomes unavailable then the other Servers may not even know that the new Request exists, and could therefore choose to process some other Request next.
+We can see that the Distinguished Leader is not yet free to *process* the new Request, because if the Distinguished Leader becomes unavailable then the other Nodes may not even know that the new Request exists, and could therefore choose to process some other Request next.

-Almost the entire point of Rubber Ducky is to satisy its guarantees even when a Server becomes "partitioned" or otherwise unavailable.
-We Choose to define "unavailable" to mean "cannot engage in two-way communication with at least half of the other Servers."
+Almost the entire point of Rubber Ducky is to satisfy its guarantees even when a Node becomes "partitioned" or otherwise unavailable.
+We Choose to define "unavailable" to mean "cannot engage in two-way communication with at least half of the other Nodes."

 Therefore if the Distinguished Leader becomes unavailable it is neccesary to distinguish a new Leader.
 However when a new Leader is Distinguished it is possible that the old leader may as yet be unaware that it has been deposed.
 This means that both the Deposed Distinguished Leader and the New Distinguished Leader may be adding different Requests to their copies of the Ledger at the same time.
-Worse, it is possible that a few Servers (but obviously fewer than half) are still following the Deposed Distinguished Leader and accepting its updates to the Ledger.
-This violates our rule that only one Server may make updates to the Ledger.
+Worse, it is possible that a few Nodes (but obviously fewer than half) are still following the Deposed Distinguished Leader and accepting its updates to the Ledger.
+This violates our rule that only one Node may make updates to the Ledger.

 ## To reiterate:
 * Only a Distinguished Leader may append Requests to the Ledger.